 Objective: A holistic health counselor was looking for an identity package that would set her business apart.

 Direction/Design: Many health counselors opt for neutral earthy colors, however Alexandra is a huge fan of bright colors.
 We talked and agreed that she needed a logo that speaks to her energy and the vibrance she hopes people feel when eating well...not one that will get lost in neutrals.
 A girl in a seated heart-opening pose emerging from a lotus flower was the perfect image.
 Lotus flowers are said to signify life.
 They are beauties that grow from the mud.
 The logo is symetrical to represent balance in life, energy and nature.

 "Sarah understood me, not just as a friend, but as a client.
 Her ability to match what I had in mind, or what I hadn't conceived of yet was adept and inspired.
 She has a great sense of color and vibrance in her designs that also maintain authenticity and simplicity.
 Sarah is a gifted designer, and she understands her craft well."

 -Alexandra Difilippo, Certified Holistic Health Counselor

-Objective: Nutrisystem was looking for a direct mail piece to entice potential customers utilizing a special offer.
+Objective: A direct mail piece to entice potential customers to utilize a special offer.

-A strong offer panel quickly uses bullet icons to tell the customer how the program works.
-Offer teasers are highlighted in bars and snipes on the two outside panels.
+Strong offer panel with bullet icons to explain how the program works.
+Teasers are highlighted in bars and snipes on the two outside panels.